dodorare/crossbow/docs/main-hello-world.md

 ## 🔨 Build an application

 Let's build and run our first CrossBundle application.
+Android commands below will generate gradle project and install apk on your device.

 ```sh
 # cd project-name